IThreeM/ICP-3D-Metaverse/resources/integration_guide.md

-# Open Internet Metaverse Integration Guide
+# ICP 3D Metaverse Integration Guide

-## Thank you for being interested in integrating with the Open Internet Metaverse!
+## Thank you for being interested in integrating with the ICP 3D Metaverse!

 ## Some background maybe
-- Webspaces in the Open Internet Metaverse (OIM) are 3D Webpages
+- Webspaces in the ICP 3D Metaverse (OIM) are 3D Webpages
 - They are hosted on the Internet Computer blockchain platform
 - Like other Webpages, they can be displayed in regular Web browsers via their unique URL